 Storing brisket correctly is the key to successful reheating.
 Good brisket will be stored in the refrigerator and kept for a maximum of three days.
 You can also freeze it if you want to keep your roasting meat longer.

 Here is how to store your brisket successfully:

-- Let your brisket cool down and drain the meat of any leftover juices.
+- Let your brisket cool down and drain the meat of any leftover juice.
 You can use a fat separator to get the juice away from the fat.

 - Transfer the brisket into a large pan and place it in a ziplock bag with a tight seal.
 Any vacuum sealer, plastic wrap, or plastic resealable bag will do.
 If you’re worried about the juices leaking, you can always double layer the bags.